Natural beaches are rare in the Florida Keys.

 Resort hotels create their own beaches by trucking in sand.
 Others hope you’ll be happy with their swimming pools.
 In either case, those beaches and pools are off-limits to the public unless you’re a guest.

 There are a few public beaches if you look hard enough.
 You just have to know where to go.
-Here are our 14 favorite public beaches in the Florida Keys.
+Here are our 15 favorites — the best beaches on the Florida Keys.

 Best beaches in the Upper Keys